opencog/atomspace/opencog/README.md

 -----------------------
-Binary relations between things, for example "A is-a B", can be thought of as defining a (sparse) matrix between things of type A and type B, where A and B are individually the row and column lables in that matrix.
+Binary relations between things, for example "A is-a B", can be thought of as defining a (sparse) matrix between things of type A and type B, where A and B are individually the row and column labels in that matrix.
 The value system allows arbitrary data to be stored at these matrix locations, such as counts, frequencies, probabilities, and so on.
 This in turn allows conditional probabilities, marginal probabilities and